 Up to 30 journal articles and photocopies per semester.
 For multiple class readings over the course of the semester, it is recommended that readings compiled and sold as course packets go through the University Copy Center.
 However, if the preference is that the material be distributed from the Circulation Desk, it should be photocopied, collated and placed in a binder or file folder with correspondingly appropriate labels - for example “Readings, Week 1”.

 At the end of each semester all reserve photocopies and personal books will be returned to individual faculty.

 Rob Willey at (703) 993-8238 or firstname.lastname@example.org.
 Faculty members should contact their library liaison.

 Forms are available at the circulation desk in the library, and electronic versions of these forms are available as follows:

 Completed forms should be returned to the circulation desk.

 The Law School does not use a library-based electronic reserve system.
 Instead, law school faculty use TWEN (The West Education Network) for posting course materials for their classes.
 All course materials posted on TWEN must comply with US copyright law.
 For assistance with copyright questions, faculty may contact the Copyright Resources Office here at George Mason University at 703-993-2544 or email@example.com.
-For assistance posting materials on TWEN, faculty members should contact their library liaison or Cattleya Concepcion (Reference and Faculty Services Librarian, firstname.lastname@example.org).
+For assistance posting materials on TWEN, faculty members should contact their library liaison or Cattleya Concepcion (Faculty and Web Services Librarian, firstname.lastname@example.org).
 Liaisons can also help determine whether materials are available electronically in a library database and do not need to be posted on TWEN.